Imagine what it would be like for your firm:

 How much plagiarism is allowed in SEO?

-There isn’t a defined percentage of plagiarism allowed in SEO.
+There isn’t a defined percentage of plagiarism allowed in law firm SEO.
 This is because algorithms are largely private and change frequently.

 If we look to Google, it doesn’t give us a definite answer.